AutoJenny/blog/docs/README.md

 - The green JSON debug text has been removed from the `/llm/actions` admin page for a cleaner UI.
 - Modal CSS and Action creation bugs have been fixed for a better user experience.
 - The `/api/v1/llm/prompts` endpoint now uses direct SQL (psycopg2), restoring prompt template selection and ensuring ORM is not used.
 - All changes follow the project engineering rules: no ORM, no destructive migration, direct SQL only, and robust backup-first, additive schema management.

+## Main Navigation

+The main header now features:
+- **Workflow** dropdown: Planning, Authoring, Publishing
+- **Modules** dropdown: Database, AI (LLM), Images
+- **Docs** link: Direct access to project documentation

+All links are accessible from the top navigation bar for quick access to major features.